cozy/cozy-bar/README.md

 <BarComponent disableInternalStore />
 ```

-## Enable search and AI assistant
+## Search and AI assistant

 Search and AI assistant is now proposed by the cozy-bar.
-To enable it, you need to :
+They are enabled by default so you need to:

 1. Setup the search